evandrosouza-developer/Tester-ps2-msx/README.md

 As no PCB will be developed for this tester, I recommend the aquisition of black pill for this function.

-If you are going to develop to ARM, I strongly suggest the use of Black Magic Probe.
+If you are going to develop based on ARM, I strongly suggest the use of Black Magic Probe.
 It is a wonderful tool that, if you can not spend USD 75,00 in buying the orginal to support the project, its openness brings trust, as you can debug the code by yourself, and allow you to use a lot of different targets to do the function.
 Today I should recommend to use a Black Pill to do the Black Magic Probe functionality, if you are not going to buy an original one, due to 128K flash limitations of STM32F103, as Black Magic Probe Project is evolving fast recently.

 ## Download your code to hardware